amitsaha/echorand.me/content/posts/docker-build-and-ephemeral-port-issues.md

 - /ephermal-source-port-ranges-and-docker-build.html
 ---

-TLDR; If you are having trouble with `docker build` and ephermal port ranges, we can use `iptables` to solve the issue:
+TLDR; If you are having trouble with `docker build` and ephemeral port ranges, we can use `iptables` to solve the issue:

 ```
 $ sudo iptables -t nat -I POSTROUTING -p tcp -m tcp --sport 32768:61000 -j MASQUERADE --to-ports 49152-61000
 ```

-I have written [previously](https://echorand.me/aws-network-acls-and-ephermal-port-ranges.html) about how things get interesting with ephermal port ranges in a Windows and Linux environment and AWS network acls.
+I have written [previously](https://echorand.me/aws-network-acls-and-ephemeral-port-ranges.html) about how things get interesting with ephemeral port ranges in a Windows and Linux environment and AWS network acls.
 Today’s post is related to the same topic but specifically relevant if you are building docker images in such an environment.

 Let’s start with the Dockerfile: